varoonsahgal/tf-fundamentals/exercises/03/README.md

  ```

  * Terraform will execute another plan, and then ask you if you would like to apply the changes
+ * Note that you will first run into an error - how do you fix it?
+ * Once you fix the error, run apply again
  * Type "yes" to approve, then let it do its magic
  * Your output should look like the following: